Exercise 2 - Solutions: Data Clean Up

 values_to = "NEW_COLUMN_CONTAINING_COLUMN_VALUES")

-Have a look at the slides for better overview.
+Have a look at slide 16 for a visual overview.

 df_glucose_long <- df_glucose %>%